Develop a free and humanitarian operating system based on GNU/Linux, to fight the digital divide and the planned obsolescence.

 The collective works also closely with associations promoting the free software like “Montpel’libre”, “Infothema”, “EPN de Durbuy” (Belgium) and the “Société d'Histoire Saint-George & Dalayrac” for the promotion of the free culture.

 Since year 2013, the Montpel’libre association helps directly the Emmaüs community in Montpellier, by proposing presentation and sales support for systems running Emmabuntüs, every second Saturday of each month.

 Since end of year 2015, in Normandy, the associations “Ailleurs Solidaires” (Solidarity Abroad) and “CaLviX“ install Emmabuntüs on used portable computers, which are then shipped to Nepal and donated to the Akashganga International Academy (high school of disadvantaged children in Kathmandu) and to the DSA (center looking after and educating disabled children, among the most disadvantaged in Nepal).

 Since March 2016, the Emmabuntüs collective started a new collaboration with the YovoTogo and JUMP Lab'Orione associations in order to help them deploying and using computers under Emmabuntüs in the Savannah region of North Togo.
-Thus, since October 2016, this area is equipped with 7 computer rooms, accommodating a total of 150 computers running the GNU/Linux Emmabuntüs system, enhanced by some free culture content : books in the ePub format, the children encyclopedia Vikidia, and a complete snapshot of Wikipedia.
+As of December 2018, this area is equipped with 17 computer rooms, accommodating a total of 400 computers running the GNU/Linux Emmabuntüs system, enhanced by some free culture content : books in the ePub format, the children encyclopedia Vikidia, and a complete snapshot of Wikipedia.

-Finally, and always in 2016, Emmabuntüs also equipped 8 kindergartens in the Paris area.
+Finally, and since March 2015, Emmabuntüs also equipped 18 kindergartens an primary schools in the Paris area.